WinstonN/MailChimp-API-3.0-PHP-Wrapper/README.md

 	$some_var = new Mailchimp('APIKEY');

 ##Example 2
-This is how you call a function
+This is an example of how to call a function

 	try {